 Contractor-Submitted Data

-- No observed difference in cost performance was observed between DB and DBB projects.
+- No difference in cost performance was observed between DB and DBB projects.

 - Projects using DBB achieved better schedule performance than projects using DB.